jlcaicedo/jlcaicedo/README.md

 I'm José Caicedo, a passionate software developer and technology enthusiast.
 With over a decade of experience in the ever-evolving tech industry, I'm excited about crafting elegant solutions for complex problems.

-I embarked on my tech journey with a strong foundation in mathematics and computer science, earning my Bachelor's degree from the University of London.
-This academic background has not only honed my problem-solving skills but also instilled a deep appreciation for the elegance of code.
+I embarked on my tech journey with a strong mathematics and computer science foundation.
+This academic background has honed my problem-solving skills and instilled a deep appreciation for the elegance of code.

 Over the years, I've had the privilege of working in diverse roles, ranging from Cloud Architecture and DevOps to Data Analysis and Full-Stack Development.
-My work has taken me through the dynamic landscape of technology, from crafting responsive web interfaces to designing scalable cloud solutions on AWS.
+My work has taken me through the dynamic landscape of technology, from crafting responsive web interfaces to designing scalable cloud solutions on AWS and GCP.

-My approach to tech is not just about writing code; it's about solving real-world challenges.
+My approach to tech is not just about writing code but solving real-world challenges.
 I thrive on the satisfaction of creating systems that empower businesses, enhance user experiences, and drive data-driven decision-making.

 ## What I Do